DrYenyen/PPPwn-Tinker-GUI/README.md

 3. CMD ipconfig button

 # Windows Instructions
-# Downloading the GUI Windows
-# 1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest version and extract it to your folder of choice then run the PPPwn Tinker.exe
-2. if Windows Defender flags the zip or any files allow them through.
-This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
+1. Then double-click on PPPwn Tinker.exe
-3. Turn on your PS4 and connect it to your PC via ethernet.
+2. Turn on your PS4 and connect it to your PC via ethernet.
-4. Extract all the files to a folder on your desktop or internal drive Windows doesn't like it running from the Download folder and similar.
-5. It is reccomended to use the C++ implementation unless fully unable to get past Stage2 or Stage4.

 # PPPwn-Tinker C++ Instructions
 1. Choose your ethernet interface